atsuyokota/laravel-ddd-api/README.md

-## RESTful API and DDD with Laravel
+## RESTful API and DDD sample with Laravel

 ## Installation